 If you have been around Mess for Less for any length of time, then you know that I am kind of obsessed with casseroles.
-You can find all of my yummy casserole recipes here.
 Today I am sharing a hearty and delicious Ham and Asparagus Casserole Recipe that has it all.
 You get protein and veggies and bread in the form of stuffing.
 It works for breakfast, brunch or as a side dish at dinner.
 This casserole is also super popular at potlucks.
 So let's get cooking!

 Why you'll love this ham and asparagus casserole

 - Very versatile - can be used for breakfast, lunch or dinner